"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 "The Third Day" vs. "Three Days and Three Nights"

 The main reason for even considering that Jesus did not die on Friday as tradition has long held, has been the problem of the "three days and three nights."
-It should be pointed out, however, that only one verse (Matthew 12:40) mentions "three days and three nights," while fourteen others refer to him being raised on "the third day."
+It should be pointed out, however, that only one verse (Matthew 12:40) mentions "three days and three nights," while thirteen others refer to him being raised on "the third day."
 The exact meaning of the phrase "the third day" in its Biblical usage is defined in Luke 13:32.
 "And he said unto them, Go ye, and tell that fox, Behold, I cast out devils, and I do cures to day and to morrow, and the third day I shall be perfected."
 Counting of days began with today as the first day, and tomorrow as the second day.
 The day after tomorrow was the third day, even though we would say only two days have elapsed, because we don't count today as day one.

 As for the phrase "three days and three nights," we have had a problem reconciling this with the rest of the clear Biblical records, because in our Western thinking "three days and three nights" means a literal period of 72 hours.
 But it was not so in Hebrew thinking of Biblical times.
 There is abundant evidence that the expression, "three days and three nights" was simply an idiomatic phrase to refer to a period of three days which included partial days at the beginning and end.
 When a Hebrew in Biblical times referred to "three days and three nights," he was using a type of Jewish "shorthand."
 The literal meaning would be too long and awkward to say—"a part of a day, a night, a whole day, another night, and part of a third day."
 Thus the idiomatic shorthand phrase was used.